Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 }
 ~~~

-That isn't actually the problem of the parser, but Jsonpath itself.
+That isn’t actually the problem of the parser, but Jsonpath itself.

 # Conclusion